2018 Scottish Women's Premier League

-The 2018 Scottish Women's Premier League season was the 17th season of the SWPL, the highest division of women's football in Scotland since 2002.
-The league was split into two divisions of eight teams each, SWPL 1 and SWPL 2.
+The 2018 season was the 17th season of the Scottish Women's Premier League (SWPL), the highest division of women's football in Scotland since 2002.

 Glasgow City had won the 2017 SWPL1 title unbeaten, their eleventh consecutive championship.
 After a tight title-race with Hibernian, Glasgow City successfully retained the title, on the last matchday of the 2018 season.
 Hamilton were relegated from SWPL 1, while the promoted team was their Lanarkshire rivals, Motherwell.